DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

 Fig.~\hyperref[fig:eval-mem-construction]{\ref*{fig:eval-mem-construction}a} shows the index size for the AMZN and LOGN datasets with $8$- and $64$-byte key sizes.
 We omit Bourbon as it only works with $8$-byte numerical keys.
-The index block for each method will be written to storage beside the actual key values, hence index size has a direct relation with space and write amplification.
+The index block for each method will be written to storage beside the actual key values, hence index size has a direct relation with storage (the total space required on persistent media) and write amplification (the ratio of actual writes to storage versus logical writes requested by the system).
 The figure shows that in $8$-byte keys, the index size of \texttt{DobLIX} and RocksDB has a negligible difference, while both are less than TridentKV.
 However, for $64$-byte keys, \texttt{DobLIX} improves indexing by $25.9\%$ on average.
-This is because \texttt{DobLIX} removes the longest common prefix from each cluster of keys on each node (see \S~\ref{sec:design:lastmile}), and each node only keeps $8$-byte numerical data.
-This shows that \texttt{DobLIX} has the lowest index size, and since it does not add any other data except the serialized LI model, it has the lowest write and space amplification compared to other methods.
+This is because \texttt{DobLIX} removes the longest common prefix from each cluster of keys on each node (see \S\ref{sec:design:lastmile}), and each node only keeps $8$-byte numerical data.
+This shows that \texttt{DobLIX} has the lowest index size, and since it does not add any other data except the serialized LI model, it even decreases the storage and write amplification compared to RocksDB native indexing.